tus/tus-resumable-upload-protocol/protocol.md

 #### Headers

-##### Upload-Length
+##### Upload-Defer-Length

-The `Upload-Length` header indicates the final size of the new upload in bytes.
+The `Upload-Defer-Length` header indicates that the size of the upload is not known currently and will be transferred later.
+Its value MUST be `1`.
-This way a Server will implicitly know when a file has completed uploading.
-The value MUST be a non-negative integer or the string `streaming` indicating that the [Stream](#stream) extension is used to send the upload's length later.

 ##### Upload-Metadata